shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 Most of the charities need help with Content Management Systems (aka website they can manage without being a developer) to provide online information to the world about them.
 Some charities are moving to CRM, and fewer have deeper custom development or other needs.
 Remember to make sure; if possible, you back up existing work before making changes.

+### Content Management System (CMS)
-- **Content Management System (CMS)** – Most charities requirements are for a basic brochure type website (home, about us, contact us, etc.).
+Most charities requirements are for a basic brochure type website (home, about us, contact us, etc.).
 Additionally, one of our main goals of GiveCamp is to leave the charity with something they can maintain without the help of a developer.
 To that end in many cases we want to implement a CMS for them.
 There are many CMS’s available; however, we strongly recommend using WordPress, unless the charity has a specific reason not to.
 We recommend this because WordPress has thousands of plugins, themes, etc. available that will greatly speed your development time.
 WordPress also provides an easy to use web interface so that the charity can maintain the site on an ongoing basis.

 - WordPress is very easy to use.
 If you have a plan and clear goal, implementation should be much easier.
 - WordPress will demand an admin type user to be able to update themes, add plugins, set configurations, etc. The WordPress website has editing tools built into the browser, so other development tools are not necessary.
 Deployments can be as simple as clicking a button to change the content online without a deployment process.
 - There are many plugins for WordPress that most likely cover the same pattern of need by your charity.
 You may need to review the features needed and make a list of plugins available with tradeoffs to review with the team, PM, and/or charity.
 - Depending on your theme choice, and the content you put in it, WordPress can produce a very nice mobile ready website as well as a website that works well on a full browser
 - Consider documenting how certain patterns are implemented as a way to empower the charity to take ownership and change their own content after GiveCamp.
 For Example: how do they modify the content on a page, add a blog post, add a new event.

+### Custom Dev
-- **Custom Dev** – This is a wide range and deep subject.
+This is a wide range and deep subject.
 There may be a developer environment setup script, or all tools may be provided on a virtual machine.
 Custom development may be in .Net or Java, in or out of the cloud, with or without a database, and may or may not include automated support like unit testing.
 Most likely source control systems are used as well as a build and deploy process.
 This area demands experienced individuals with a well-defined process and is typically not something that the charity can maintain after the GiveCamp Weekend is over.

 ## When it’s over